ckswilliams/modOpenREM/docs/quick_start_linux.rst

     ],

-Optionally, you may also like to enable the HTTP server interface for Orthanc (although if the Lua script is removing all the objects as soon as they are processed, you won'yt see much!):
+Optionally, you may also like to enable the HTTP server interface for Orthanc (although if the Lua script is removing all the objects as soon as they are processed, you won't see much!):

 .. code-block:: json-object